Denmark has been selected for the HyBalance project as the country focuses on renewable energy.

 In 2012, Denmark framed one of the most ambitious energy strategies in Europe, with the target of producing at least 50 per cent of its electricity consumption from wind in 2020, eliminating all fossil energy use in the heating and electricity sectors by 2035, and to becoming fossil energy independent by in 2050 by substituting these with a mix of renewable energy sources.

 With some of the best wind conditions in the world, the plan is for wind energy to make up a very large part of the energy mix by 2050.
-In 2015 Denmark has set a record-breaking year for wind power generation, generating 42 per cent of the country’s electricity consumption needs.
-This is probably the highest ever figure for any country, which itself is up on the previous record – also held by Denmark – of 39 per cent.
-According to Energinet.dk, the western part of the Danish electricity system produced more wind power than the total consumption in Western Denmark for an annual total of 1,460 hours (16%).
+In 2017 Denmark has set a record-breaking year for wind power generation, generating 43 per cent of the country’s electricity consumption needs.
+This is probably the highest ever figure for any country, which itself is up on a previous record – also held by Denmark – of 39 per cent.
+According to Energinet.dk, the western part of the Danish electricity system in 2015 produced more wind power than the total consumption in Western Denmark for an annual total of 1,460 hours (16%).
 This situation makes the storage of wind energy very relevant, and hydrogen can play a pivotal role here.

 Important centre of hydrogen development